Nexis-Network/codebox/CONTRIBUTING.md

 Please follow GitHub's standard model of making changes & submitting pull request which is very well explained [here](https://guides.github.com/activities/forking/).
 Make sure your code works fine locally before submitting a pull request.

 ## Internationalization
-Remix now supports Internationalization.
+CodeBox now supports Internationalization.
 Everyone is welcome to contribute to this feature.

 ### How to make a string support intl?
 First, put the string in the locale file located under `apps/remix-ide/src/app/tabs/locales/en`.